great0108/wordleAI/README.md

 # WordleAI
-lightweight wordle-solver with tree search.
+A lightweight wordle-solver with tree search.

 It takes an average of ~3.45 guesses per win, only takes 1-2 minutes to run for all 2315 Wordle words.

 ## Get started